-Megan Sousa is a fresh face at Innovative Artists and recently booked the new ABC television show "TEN DAYS IN THE VALLEY".
+Megan Sousa is a fresh face recently booked the new ABC television show "TEN DAYS IN THE VALLEY".
 Some of her work includes ABC Pilot "THE DEATH OF EVA SOFIA VALDEZ" alongside Gina Torres.
 She has been seen on HBO, Cinemax, Aspire TV, FOX, Spike TV, Super Deluxe and Funny or Die.

 Megan Sousa, born Megan Ashley Sousa, is a SAG-AFTRA actress, voice over talent, comedienne, writer and dancer known for her lead role in "Zero" (2012), which premiered at the American Black Film Festival landing a 2-year broadcast on HBO, HBO GO and Cinemax.
 Zero now airs on Aspire TV.

 Sousa stars in the award-winning LGBT short film "Only for Forever"(2014), written and directed by Nia Phillips.
 Only for Forever is the Jury Award Winner for Best Women's Drama at the North Carolina Gay & Lesbian Film Festival and was nominated in 11 domestic & international film festivals.

 Megan recently booked a Co-Star role in the new ABC TV show "Ten Days in the Valley" (2017).
 She also landed a role on in the ABC Pilot "The Death of Eva Sofia Valdez" (2016) playing Young Eva along side Gina Torres.
 Megan has a supporting role in the feature film "Guys Reading Poems" (2017), currently playing in select theaters.